calaldees/teachingWorkshops/teacherEducation/metaCognition.md

 * What was the hardest thing about this project?
 Why was this the hardest thing?
 What skills would have helped you if you had had them?
 How would you have go those skills?
 What could you do in the next project to improve?
 * Planning - Always seek to clarify the problem
-    * How will you know the task is complete?
+    * How will you know the task is complete and works correctly?
     * Be clear about your expected inputs and outputs and why
     * Pro: Write your unittests before you start coding
 * Assess yourself? peer assessment?